Rates, discounts and monetary transactions

 100

-A legacy is a testamentary disposition by which someone bequeaths a specific property or sum of money to a specific person and by which the person to whom the legacy is made obtains a claim against one or more of the heirs to the extent of the legacy.
+A bequest is a testamentary disposition whereby someone bequeaths a certain asset or amount of money to a certain person and with which the person to whom the bequest has been bequeathed acquires a right of claim against one or more of the heirs in the amount of the bequest.

 Testator